- 80 Actual Exam Questions

 These capabilities highlight the multifunctional nature of SUM, making it an indispensable tool for maintaining the health, performance, and security of AS ABAP-based SAP systems.

-What is the purpose of a security policy in an AS ABAP-based SAP system?
-Note: There are 2 correct answers to this question
+What are prerequisites to use the Software Update Manager (SUM) to apply SAP Support Packages to an AS ABAP-based SAP system?
+Note: There are 3 correct answers to this question.

 Security & Privacy